How Much Does Penetration Testing Cost in 2026?

 New applications, cloud migrations, acquisitions, and architecture shifts should trigger fresh testing.

-Internet facing platforms, regulated data, and critical systems often justify more frequent validation.
+Internet-facing platforms, regulated data, and critical systems often justify more frequent validation.

 Before major milestones